mclaughlinconnor/ycircuit/README.md

     * Circle
     * Ellipse
     * Text box (with support for bold, italics, underline, subscript and superscript)
+      * LaTeX support is present, but each new expression is saved as a separate image for now.
+Font sizes are currently mismatched but will be fixed later on
   * Symbols
     * Wire
     * Resistor